Tommyscoffee/42tokyo/README.md

 # 42tokyo
-this works are created as 42tokyo subjects.
+These works are created as 42tokyo subjects.